Get an advance payment of Universal Credit

 Repaying the advance payment

-Your regular universal payments will be reduced until the advance payment has been fully paid off - it will take between 3 and 12 months depending on your circumstances (usually 3 months).
+Your regular Universal Credit payments will be reduced until the advance payment has been fully paid off - this should take up to:

 You’ll be told how much the repayments will be and how long it’ll take for the advance payment to be paid off.